 - can be faded in and out in the GUI during the process, but only the whole group, not single fields (= Data Object Group Fields). - can be displayed as a tab or in the customer data section.
-The title (and mouse-over) of the tab is the (localized) name of the Data Object Group.
-For details about localization of Data Object Groups, please refer to section Localization of Data Fields. - is configured by group annotations. - is placed in the GUI based on its position in the Data Object Group list (defines, e.g., the order of tabs).
+The title (and mouse-over) of the tab is the (localized) name of the Data Object Group. - is configured by group annotations. - is placed in the GUI based on its position in the Data Object Group list (defines, e.g., the order of tabs).

-Figure 245: ConSol CM Web Client - Company data organized in tabs (based on Data Object Groups)
+Figure 163: ConSol CM Web Client - Company data organized in tabs (based on Data Object Groups)